 On an ongoing basis, the Corporation reviews and assesses its capital structure.
 The Corporation determines the appropriate mortgage debt to be placed on properties at the time a particular property is acquired or when an existing mortgage financing matures.
 Consideration is given to various factors including, but not limited to, interest rates, financing costs, the term of the mortgage and the strength of cash flow arising from the underlying asset.
 Mortgage debt is usually only secured by the underlying asset.
-The Corporation monitors its capital using a debt to gross book value ratio.
-Debt includes mortgages, term debt and subordinated debt.
-Gross book value of assets is total assets plus accumulated amortization of income properties.
-The Corporation's debt to gross book value ratio at December 31, 2014 is 54.1% (December 31, 2013 - 51.6%).
+The Corporation monitors its capital using a debt to fair value ratio.

-Except for the debt covenants described in Note 7, the Corporation is not subject to any externally imposed capital requirements.
+Except for the debt covenants described in Note 8, the Corporation is not subject to any externally imposed capital requirements.